tracy-o/learning-day/docs/load-test-results/2022-07-05-finch-vs-machinegun.md

 ## Discussion
-We can see that in a high latency environment Finch and MachineGun perform similarly.
+We can see that in a high latency environment Finch and Machine Gun perform similarly.

 Finch performing slightly slower (1.34s vs 1.06s 99th percentile latency) under heavy load and having a slightly lower success ratio (48% vs 55%).

-Some of this could be explained by Finches 512 worker configuration as opposed to Machine Guns 512 workers with 4096 overflow workers.
-We can see that all of machine guns workers and about 200 overflow workers are in use.
+Some of this could be explained by Finch's 512 worker configuration as opposed to Machine Guns 512 workers with 4096 overflow workers.
+We can see that all of Machine Guns workers and about 200 overflow workers are in use.
 Meaning its not quite an equal comparison.
-Also there are other levers we could pull to increase performance such as increasing the `count` per pool. (see [here](https://github.com/bbc/belfrage/pull/1484))
+Also there are other levers we could pull to increase performance in Finch such as increasing the `count` per pool. (see [here](https://github.com/bbc/belfrage/pull/1484))

-We can also see that the CPU usage with Finch is much lower than Machine Gun (37% vs 56%).
+We also see that the CPU usage with Finch is much lower than Machine Gun's (37% vs 56%).
 There are two factors which could contribute to this.
 One is the Machine Gun overflow workers which we already know are inefficient, the other is Finch's superior performance.

 ## Conclusion
 The goal of these load tests was to answer: **Is Finch safe for production?** I think **the answer to this is yes**.
 Even with low latency origins it performs similarly to Machine Gun, while using less CPU.
 If we are happy having Machine Gun in production we should be happy using Finch.